 10. Red Clay Music Foundry – Duluth

 A brainchild of Atlanta legend Eddie Owen, the Red Clay Music Foundry is the venue to see live music all week in Gwinnett County.
 Owen is the “Eddie” of the famous Decatur listening room, Eddie’s Attic, which is credited with discovering some pretty big names like John Mayer and The Civil Wars.
 Owen hasn’t lost his scouting touch, so you can expect to find some major talent here and be the first to hear undiscovered singer-songwriters.
 There’s live music three to four nights a week with open mic nights frequently on Sundays.
 This downtown Duluth spot is a must-see for the cultural music lover.
-Insider tip: Grab a bite at neighboring spots Epicurean Café or Pure Taqueria before the show.
+Insider tip: Grab a bite at neighboring spots Good Word Brewing and Public House or Noona before the show.

 11. BAPS Swaminarayan Hindu Temple - Lilburn